-It was early morning when the three of them landed in a wooded area just outside of Chicago.
+It was early morning when the three of them landed in a wooded area just outside Chicago.
 It was sometime in early summer, so the air was comfortably warm and fragrant, the trees lush and green and the flowers in full bloom.
-"Yup, something's definitely wrong," Vinnie commented after they landed smoothly amidst the shrubbery.
+"Yup, something's definitely wrong," Vinnie commented after they landed smoothly amid the shrubbery.
 "That's twice now."

 They left the unscathed ship safely hidden in the underbrush and rode off into town, riding over smooth road and passing by thriving businesses and crowds bustling along the sidewalks.
 "Looks like nothin's changed," Modo noted as the three of them turned a corner onto a relatively quiet street.

 "One thing's definitely changed," Throttle corrected with a grin.
 "It's a lot cleaner."

 For once, Vinnie didn't have a remark of his own to add.
 In fact, Throttle noticed that he had turned abnormally quiet since making his wisecrack about their landing, and when he glanced at him, Vinnie looked distracted - maybe even a little anxious.

 Throttle grew quiet himself as he looked around, taking in the sight of the slightly dingy but otherwise debris-free road.
 This section of the city always had less traffic, roughly a mile away from Charley's garage.
 That was where they planned to head first, of course.
 There was time to visit their other favorite haunts and grab some hot dogs later.

 Only as they headed down the street that they all knew led to the garage, a completely different sight came into view.
 Throttle slowed to a stop, barely noticing that he had quit accelerating.
 "What the...?"